Monospark/SpongeMatchers-Docs/src/usage.rst

   denyEnchanting: "{'id': minecraft:unbreaking, 'level': >1}"

 As you can see, matchers are very powerful and also easy to understand.
-For a full tutorial about matchers and a matcher reference, you can read the :doc:`user documentation </user/index>`.
+For a full tutorial about matchers and a matcher reference, you can read the previous pages of the documentation.

 Getting SpongeMatchers
 ======================